ntua-el21026/DB25_137/sql/README.md

 - `Q01.sql` through `Q15.sql`: Solutions to the assignment's 15 core questions
 - `Q01_out.txt` through `Q15_out.txt`: Output from each query's execution using the CLI tool
-- `Q0x_plan1_out.txt` and `Q0x_plan2_out.txt`: Especially for queries 4 and 6, two output files each for the two alternative execution plans.
+- `Q0x_plan{1,2,3}_out.txt`: Especially for queries 4 and 6, two output files each for the two alternative execution plans.
 Those files contain, apart from the query output, explain and trace results, as needed.
+The third output file contains a comparisson of different join strategies for those queries.
 - All queries are written in clean SQL without ORMs, JSON, or array types

 ---